Watermelon Margaritas 3 Ways, Plus Shooters and Melon Ice Cubes

 - 2 1/2 cups seedless (or seeded) watermelon, cut into 1-inch cubes (no rind)

 - 3 tablespoons freshly squeezed lime juice

 - 4 ounces tequila

-- Lime slice or watermelon wedge - garnish
+- Lime slice or watermelon wedge, for garnish

 - Dip glass rim in lime juice or water and then dip into salt or sugar to coat rims.